algolab-quantique/Stage-A25-Zakary/README.md

 ---

 # Documentation
-Internal documentation can be found on the [repos's wiki](https://github.com/algolab-quantique/Stage-A25-Zakary/wiki).
+Internal documentation and API can be found [here](https://algolab-quantique.github.io/Stage-A25-Zakary/).